8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 Now, instead of relying on Portfolio Visualizer, that seems to only look at small-, mid-, and large-cap, without adding in value, growth, and blend; or, relying on Personal Capital's grid-view that seems to bucket things in a way my brain isn't calibrated to, I can use the Morningstar grid data for each individual security.

-My current, personal blended portfolio looks something like this:
+My current, personal blended portfolio looks something like this for targets:

 - Large-cap value: Roughly 8 percent.
 - Large-cap growth: Roughly 15 percent.